jqwik-team/jqwik-samples/jqwik-spring-boot-gradle/README.md

 Jqwik's
 [configuration file](https://jqwik.net/docs/current/user-guide.html#jqwik-configuration)
-is located in `/src/test/resources/jqwik.properties`
+is located in `/src/test/resources/junit-platform.properties`

-You probably want to add the database name to your `.gitignore` file.
+You probably want to add the database name (default is `jqwik-database`) to your `.gitignore` file.